jamashita/publikum/packages/monad/README.md

 * `Alive<A, D>`
   * This means fulfilled, and retains the succeeded instance as expected
 * `Dead<A, D>`
   * This means **recoverable** rejected, and retains no errors.
-Errors must be one of more of the instances of the generic D
+Errors must be one or more of the instances of the generic D
 * `Contradiction<A, D>`
   * This means rejected, and retains `unknown` value